MurhafSousli/ngx-scrollbar/README.md

 ## Scroll the view dynamically

-Scrollbar component has 2 helper functions allows you to scroll the view to a specific position
+Scrollbar component has 2 helper functions that allow you to scroll the view to a specific position

 ```ts
 // scroll horizontally